Auto-Discovery System - Hitachi ID Identity Manager

 Detecting Unauthorized Changes on Target Systems

-Identity Manager can detect all administrative changes made on target systems as a normal part of the nightly auto-discovery process.
+Identity Manager can detect all administrative changes made to users and entitlements on target systems as a normal part of the nightly auto-discovery process.
 This includes new users, terminated users, attribute changes and group membership changes.

 Normally such changes are simply loaded into the Identity Manager identity cache, so that the various Identity Manager processes can act on correct current state data.